luthfiyahridwan/credit-risk-segmentation/README.md

 # Credit Risk Customer Segmentation

-Unsupervised segmentation of loan applicants using K-Means clustering, exploring what natural customer groupings can reveal about credit risk — without a labeled default outcome.
+Unsupervised segmentation of loan applicants using K-Means clustering, exploring what natural customer groupings can reveal about credit risk, without a labeled default outcome.

 ## Overview